projectara/greybus-spec/source/device_class/firmware.rst

 The AP may wait for an implementation-defined time interval, for the Interface to initiate a :ref:`interface-backend-firmware-updated-operation`.
-In case the AP times out waiting for it, the AP may re-initiate this Operation for the same firmware_tag, with a different request_id.
+In case the AP times out waiting for it, the AP may re-initiate this Operation with a different request_id.

 If the Interface receives another Interface Backend Firmware Update Request before it has initiated a